-The Company continues to be a reporting issuer with Ontario Securities Commission and US Securities and Exchange Commission and its shares trade on the Over the Counter Bulletin Board of NASDAQ under the trading symbol "PTGEF," effective August 23, 2013.
+The Company continues to be a reporting issuer with Ontario Securities Commission and US Securities and Exchange Commission and its shares trade on the Over the Counter Quotation Board of NASDAQ under the trading symbol "PTGEF," effective August 23, 2013.
 Prior to this date, it was trading as Bontan Corporation Inc. under the trading symbol "BNTNF".
-Effective October 28, 2013, the Company's shares are also listed for trading in US currency on the Canadian National Stock Exchange under the symbol "PBT.U".
+Effective October 28, 2013, the Company's shares are also listed for trading in US currency on the Canadian Securities Exchange (formerly, Canadian National Stock Exchange) under the symbol "PBT.U".